DaxiaK/MyDiary/README.md

 Some function will be implemented later ,but some user is asking about them.
 If you want to help this project , you can select them first and let me know:

-1. order for topic , memo (use  MemoEntry.COLUMN_ORDER & TopicEntry.COLUMN_ORDER)
-2. page curl effect in calendar(ref: [1](https://github.com/harism/android_page_curl) [2](http://blog.csdn.net/aigestudio/article/details/42678541) )
+1. page curl effect in calendar(ref: [1](https://github.com/harism/android_page_curl) [2](http://blog.csdn.net/aigestudio/article/details/42678541) )
-3. Implments search in MainActivity , ContactsActivity
+2. Implments search in MainActivity , ContactsActivity
-4. load contacts from phone
+3. load contacts from phone
-5. Add password (4 number , save it in sharedpreference after decoding)
-6. Add border radius in all dialogfragment
+4. Add border and radius in all dialogfragment
-7. Add GPS loading status bar and test GPS issue in China
+5. Test GPS flash back issue in China

 ## known issue

-* ~~Some problem for selecting image file on Xiaomi~~
 * requesting permissions dialog fail on HTC D820t [API 23], HUAWEI honor 7i [API 22]
-* The callback will be null in DiaryPhotoBottomSheet on ZenFone C & HTC Desire 626
+* Writeing diary with location will crash on some China device.

 ## Use case